galloreggie/sql_retail_sales_p1/README.md

 	LIMIT 5
 ```

-**9.Query to find the number of unique customers who purchased items from each category.**
+**9. Query to find the number of unique customers who purchased items from each category.**
 ```SQL
 SELECT
 	category,